vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

     * Specify the number of worker nodes to provision.
     * Select the instance type.

-1. Click **CREATE CLUSTER** to start provisioning your workload cluster.
+1. Click **Create Cluster** to start provisioning your workload cluster.

     ![Start cluster provisioning](img/tko-on-vsphere/71-shared-service-7.png)

-2. Once the cluster is created, you can check the status from Tanzu Mission Control.
+2. After the cluster is created, you can check the status from Tanzu Mission Control.

     ![cluster status after provisioning](img/tko-on-vsphere/72-shared-service-8.png)

-	Cluster creation roughly takes 15-20 minutes to complete.
+	Cluster creation takes approximately 15-20 minutes to complete.
 After the cluster deployment completes, ensure that agent and extensions health shows green.

     ![Agent and extensions health status](img/tko-on-vsphere/73-shared-service-9.png)